mathjax/MathJax-docs/web/start.rst

 individual component files that you specify are loaded when MathJax starts up.

-There are also components that combine several others into one larger file that loads everything you need to run MathJax all at once.
+There are also *combined components* that combine several others into one larger file that loads everything you need to run MathJax all at once.
 These represent some of the standard combinations of input and output formats, and you will probably find one of these that suits your needs.
 You can :ref:`configure <configure-mathjax>` the various components in order to customize how they run, even when they are loaded as part of a combined component.
 For example, you can set the delimiters to be used for in-line and displayed math for the TeX input